Your Cart is empty

 Another favourite that damages your hair is salt sprays.
 Although it works to dry out your hair for that beach waves look, it can also lead to breakage as this dries out your ends and your hair if used heavily.
 To protect your hair, you should use some leave in conditioner on your hair before using salt spray.

 Also, if you keep dyeing and bleaching your hair, use too much heat to style it, or if you’ve been using the same shampoo and conditioner – you’re making a massive mistake.
+Check out our Blog as dyeing hair extensions isn’t quite the same as colouring your own hair and there are a few different steps that need to be taken to achieve a good result.
 Change your hairstyles and change your hair products according to your hair changes to keep your hair growing healthily.

 We all have those habits we do when we are bored – some people flick their pens; others doodle in notebooks and for some of us, we play with our hair.
 Twiddling or fidgeting with your hair can damage it without you realising.
 We use our hands for everything, from steadying us on public transport to writing with that borrowed pen.The main reason we are told not to bite our nails is to minimise transference or grease and germs and the same goes for our hair.